 Is sales data always required?

-Whilst in most cases best-selling claims need to be supported by sales data, in some circumstances, advertisers may be able to substantiate these claims without holding evidence relating to their competitors’ sales, as long as they are able to provide evidence which effectively demonstrates that they are the market leading.
+Whilst in most cases best-selling claims need to be supported by sales data, in some circumstances advertisers may be able to substantiate these claims without holding evidence relating to their competitors’ sales provided they are able to show evidence which demonstrates they are the market leaders.

-The ASA accepted data collated by an independent third party over a six-month period which compared an advertiser’s web traffic with that of its competitors.
+For example, in 2018, the ASA accepted data comparing an advertiser’s web traffic with that of its competitors over six months.
 The results showed that the number of unique visitors was more than its four closest competitors combined and more than double the number of total visits than its closest competitor.
-The ASA considered that, while visitor numbers alone was generally not a guaranteed indication of market share, because the difference in web traffic was so great, in these particular circumstances, it was reasonable to infer that the advertiser was the leading provider and had substantiated the claim (Medichecks.com Ltd, 14 February 2018).
+The ASA considered that, while visitor numbers alone were generally not a guaranteed indication of market share, because the difference in web traffic was so great, in these particular circumstances it was reasonable to infer that the advertiser was the leading provider and had substantiated the claim (Medichecks.com Ltd, 14 February 2018).
+For more information on this type of comparison, see Web Traffic.

 More on